The 6 Best Sushi Restaurants in Charleston, Ranked (2026)

 How this ranking is built

-Rankings blend Charleston Ranked community votes (weighted 3×) with Google and Yelp ratings, Bayesian-smoothed to protect against thin samples.
-Section assignment is editorial — "sushi room" vs "crudo program" vs "Asian-comfort crossover" is a curator judgment.
+Rankings combine Charleston Ranked community votes (weighted 3× — locals know which counter cuts cleanest right now), Google reviews, and Yelp ratings, blended through a Bayesian prior that protects against thin samples.
+Section assignment is editorial — "omakase counter" vs "destination sushi room" vs "East Cooper neighborhood" is a curator judgment about format and audience, not an algorithmic call — but order within each section is fully vote-driven and refreshes daily.
 Restaurants must currently be operating in the Charleston, SC metro.
-Pure conveyor-belt and grocery-store sushi counters are excluded.
+Conveyor-belt sushi, grocery-store counters, and hibachi-first rooms without a working sushi program are excluded.
 Read the full methodology →

 Frequently asked